ck99io/jira-github-issue-sync/README.md

 ### Developer To Dos:

-- ~~Fix broken transition functionality (close a Jira issue when a github issue is closed)~~
-    - Nice to have: include commit notes in a comment with close?
-- ~~Add repo list to project.json and functionality to gather ALL github tickets from ALL repos at the beginning (to avoid recreating the same issues in github over and over)~~
 - Add sync await to avoid nested things, forcing synchronous behavior in an async application
 - Update assignee in GitHub if Jira assignee changes